 Commercial food service, such as dine in and fast food restaurants, make up 77 percent of all food expenditures away from the home, according to the Agricultural Marketing Resource Center.
-Noncommercial food service includes school and hospital cafeterias, and its sales make up 23 percent of those dining out of home.
+Types of commercial food service include restaurants (both fine dining and fast-food), retail stores, catering organizations, cruise ships, and airlines.
+Noncommercial food service consists of educational institutions’ cafeterias and hospital cafeterias, and its sales make up 23 percent of those dining out of home.

 Profit Versus Nonprofit

 Commercial restaurants operate on a for-profit basis.
 Although institutions hosting noncommercial foodservice are usually operated as nonprofits, the food service operations themselves may be for-profit companies.
 This is especially common when franchises such as McDonald's and Pizza Hut open locations in schools or hospitals.
 These operations tend to be hybrids, combining established and tested menus, systems and business models with the special considerations inherent in noncommercial food service.
 For example, speedy service at noncommercial operations, such as university cafeterias, is even more critical than at fast food restaurants, so layouts and serving stations must be comprehensively designed and stocked to save time and movement.

 A commercial food service establishment, such as a fine dining restaurant, may aim to provide an elegant dining experience that expands customer awareness of culinary possibilities, but if the endeavor doesn't make money, it will go out of business.